panaviatornado/mqmnotes/README.md

 There is no claim whatsoever of correctness or completeness.
 Use at your own risk!

-To compile the tex file using texlive, the following packages should be sufficient.
+To compile the file `Lecture Notes Mathematical Quantum Mechanics.tex` using texlive, the following packages should be sufficient.
 On a Debian-like system, install via:
 <!--
 ```